-Anne Wright Crutchfield is entering her third year as the Head Women's Basketball Coach and her first as an Assistant Director of Athletics at Emory & Henry College.
-A 1989 graduate of E&H, returned to her alma mater in April of 2014 after spending the previous eight years as the Head Girl’s Basketball Coach at Franklin County High School.
+Anne Wright Crutchfield is entering her fourth year as the Head Women's Basketball Coach at Emory & Henry College.
+Additionally, she is currently serving as the Interim Director of Athletics.
+A 1989 graduate of E&H, Crutchfield returned to her alma mater in April of 2014 after spending the previous eight years as the Head Girl’s Basketball Coach at Franklin County High School.

-In her first two seasons, Crutchfield has reinvigorated the E&H basketball program, twice leading the Wasps to the ODAC Tournament Semifinals.
-She has seen Karina Farr and Megan Jacoby named to the All-ODAC Teams twice and a pair of ODAC Rookies of the Year in Chloe Harris and Taylor Blevins.
+In her first three seasons, Crutchfield has put together a 53-29 overall record reinvigorating the E&H basketball program as the quickest coach to 50 victories in program history.
+She has led the Wasps to three-straight ODAC Tournament Semifinals and seen Megan Jacoby named to the All-ODAC Teams three times, Karina Farr and Taylor Blevins earn two all-league honors and a pair of ODAC Rookies of the Year in Chloe Harris and Blevins.
 Blevins also added All-ODAC Second Team and South Region Rookie of the Year honors to her resume.

 From 1995 to 2014, Crutchfield worked at Franklin County, where she was a three-time All-Roanoke Valley District honoree as a player.
 She has held the positions of Mathematics Teacher and Guidance Counselor in addition to her coaching duties.
 She also taught mathematics as an adjunct member of the Virginia Western Community College faculty from 2010-12.